-The Indigenous, Equity and Human Rights Roadmap, 2020-2023 is grounded in the OCDSB's commitment to the Truth and Reconciliation Report's, 2015 Calls to Action, the UN International Decade for People of African Descent 2015-2024, the five themes identified through the Valuing Voices focus groups, information from the Valuing Voices Student Survey, 2019, and the

-Principles of Inclusive Design.
-Most importantly, it is informed by and aligned with the voices we have heard.
+The Indigenous, Equity and Human Rights Roadmap 2020-2023 is grounded in the OCDSB's commitment to the Truth and Reconciliation Report 2015 Calls to Action, the UN International Decade for People of African Descent 2015-2024, the five themes identified through the Valuing Voices focus groups, data from the Valuing Voices student survey 2019 and the Principles of Inclusive Design.
+Even more importantly, it is informed by and aligned with the voices we have heard within the OCDSB community.